 In Minnesota, we’re making it easier for kids to develop healthy habits.

-We’ve also made it easier for over 8,700 youth in 92 out-of-school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.
+We’ve also made it easier for nearly 11,000 youth in 95 out-of-school time programs to eat right and move more through our Healthy Out-of-School Time Initiative.

 Hear from a school champion from just one of the many schools and districts we work with in Minnesota: Kelliher Public School District, enrolled in the Healthy Schools Program since 2014.